michaelalexanderpohlscheidt/angular-monorepo-mobile-phone-shop-example/README.md

 Our first application will be the fontpage.
 This application will be the default application.

     ng g application frontpage -p frp

+# How to start your monorepo

+Just type:

+    ng serve

+It will start the default project (see angular.json).
+In my case is the default project "frontpage"